 Many toddlers go through a “biting stage.”
-They bite their Mommies and Daddies, or they bite other children.
+Toddlers bite their Mommies and Daddies, or maybe toddlers bite other children.
 The parents of children who are bitten become fierce defenders of their children.
 Their “I’ve got to protect my child” response can easily come across as “Your child is bad,” and can set off emotional waves that parents of the biter and the bitten are poorly equipped to handle.
-But this commonplace behavior has nothing to do with how “good” a child is, or how well he is parented.
+But, sometimes toddlers bite, this commonplace behavior has nothing to do with how “good” a child is, or how well he is parented.

 Infants experiment with biting